rmsk2/rustpwman/README.md

 ![](/scrshot_cfg.png?raw=true "Screenshot of rustpwman cfg")

+This screenshot was taken while running a version which was compiled with the `webdav` feature.
 Here is an example for `rustpwman` configuration file:

 ```
 [defaults]